jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 appeals.
 Legislature has freedom to change executive any way it pleases, but cannot amend core principles.

-10. Indirect elections of regional, national and international bodies.
+10. Indirect elections of national and international bodies.

 11. Limited transparency of deliberations to ensure frank exchange of views.